Eddy Usage

 - After measurement, modify the

-x_offsetandy_offsetvalues in the configuration.
+x_offsetandy_offsetvalues in the configuration

 Eddy Calibration

-- Ensure there is no configuration for
+- Ensure that no

 Add Configuration

-⚠️ Important Notice:
+⚠️ Important Note:

-- The configuration below is temporary and must be deleted or commented out after use.
+- The configuration below is temporary and must be deleted or commented out after use

 - After adding, click

-printer.cfgfile.
-Do not add it to the bottom.
+printer.cfgfile, do not add it to the bottom

 [force_move]